keyteki/keyteki/docs/card_tutorial.md

 Tests?
 Yes, just do it, it will save you time as you test your card for your self, and it will help future developers when crazy changes to the engine are needed for things like large-two-card-creatures.

-Create your test file in a using a name like:
+Create your test file using a name like:
 `test/server/cards/04-MM/AccessDenied.spec.js`

 I recommend you copy an existing test.